 - Using the knowledge in your CRM system and other research, determine their future growth trend.
 Is their business and industry growing?

-- Consider subjective information.
-Ask your sales force, customer service representatives and refer to your CRM system to determine if the key contacts match up with your business values.
+- Ask your sales force, customer service representatives and refer to your CRM system to determine if the key contacts match up with your business values.
 Does your staff enjoy working with them or are the key contacts sucking precious time and resources from your business compared to the actual dollar value.

 - What other characteristics would you classify as ideal?
 Start by asking those who are involved in your customers' experience.
 Great insights can come from a perspective of the customer.